What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

 Our motivation for the next poll was to test whether participants’ preferences correspond to \emph{any} metric.
-To this aim, we wanted to check whether their distance metric satisfies the triangle inequality:

-However, since budget allocations are vectors that must sum to a fixed total, it is not straightforward to define or interpret the addition of two budget vectors.
-To address this challenge, we reformulated the problem in terms of a \emph{biennial budget}, which allows us to investigate whether an additive structure might hold across consecutive years rather than within a single budget vector.
-Importantly, this is an open empirical question: we do not assume in advance that such an additive relationship will actually be observed in participants’ choices.

-Specifically, if budgets are allocated in two consecutive years, one can measure the distance between each year’s chosen allocation and the participant’s ideal budget.
-The hypothesis is that the total utility across two years corresponds to the sum of the utilities in each year separately.
-If this additive assumption holds, then the two-year outcome can be evaluated simply by summing the distances.
-However, if participants systematically prefer one year over another regardless of the summed utilities, this would suggest deviations from the additive model.

-A further layer of analysis concerns whether individuals value the \textit{sum} of ideal allocations across years, or whether they prefer to balance allocations by smoothing deviations across consecutive years.
-In the latter case, the sum of distances would no longer be an adequate representation of preferences.
-This distinction is crucial for understanding whether intertemporal preferences in participatory budgeting align with additive utility models or reflect balancing heuristics.
+One of the defining properties of a metric is the \emph{triangle inequality}, which says that, for any three points $A,B,C$, the distance from $A$ to $B$ plus the distance from $B$ to $C$ is at least as large as the distance from $A$ to $C$.
+In terms of utility (the negative of distance), this would imply that

+Unfortunately, we cannot check \eqref{eq:triangle-inequality-1} directly in our framework, as we can only compare utilities computed with respect a single fixed vector for each subject (the subject's peak $\peak$).
+Therefore, we focus on \emph{norm-based metrics}.

+Recall that a \emph{norm} is a function from a vector space to $\mathbb{R}_+$, usually denoted by $\|\cdot \|$, that satisfies three conditions: (a) Homogeneity: $\|s \cdot x\| = |s|\cdot \|x\|$ for every vector $x$ and scalar $s$; (b) Positiveness: $\|x\| = 0$ if and only if $x=0$; (c) Triangle inequality: for every two vectors $x$ and $y$, $ \|x + y\| \leq \|x\| + \|y\|. $ A metric is called \emph{norm-based} if there exists some norm $\|\cdot\|$ such that the distance between every two point $A$ and $B$ is equal to the norm of the difference vector, $\|A-B\|$.
+Every $\ell_p$ metric is norm-based (based on the so-called \emph{$\ell_p$ norm}).